First things first: accept that you can learn how to speak English!

 1. Accept That English Is a Weird Language

 Sometimes you can find patterns in English grammar, but other times English doesn’t make sense at all.
-For example, why are “read” (reed) and “read” (red) the same word, but pronounced differently depending on whether you’re speaking in the past or present tense?
-Or why is “mice” the plural of “mouse”, but “houses” is the plural of “house”?
+For example, why are read (present tense, pronounced “reed”) and read (past tense, pronounced “red”) spelled the same, but pronounced differently?
+Or why is “mice” the plural form of “mouse,” but “houses” is the plural of “house?”

 3. Stop Being a Student